 When testing hypotheses we are faced with this same problem and the solution is exactly the same.
 Namely: If the population standard deviation is unknown, and the sample size is less than 30, substitute s, the point estimate for the population standard deviation, σ, in the formula for the test statistic and use the student's t-distribution.
 All the formulas and figures above are unchanged except for this substitution and changing the Z distribution to the student's t-distribution on the graph.
 Remember that the student's t-distribution can only be computed knowing the proper degrees of freedom for the problem.
 In this case, the degrees of freedom is computed as before with confidence intervals: df = (n-1).
 The calculated t-value is compared to the t-value associated with the pre-set level of confidence required in the test, tα, df found in the student's t tables.
 If we do not know σ, but the sample size is 30 or more, we simply substitute s for σ and use the normal distribution.

 A systematic approach to hypothesis testing follows the following steps and in this order.
 This template will work for all hypotheses that you will ever test.

 Decide the level of significance required for this particular case and determine the critical value.
 These can be found in the appropriate statistical table.
-The levels of confidence typical for the social sciences are 90, 95 and 99.
+The levels of confidence typical for businesses are 80, 90, 95, 98, and 99.
 However, the level of significance is a policy decision and should be based upon the risk of making a Type I error, rejecting a good null.
 Consider the consequences of making a Type I error.